 Types of Log Splitters

-Log splitters are heavy-duty tools that typically run on hydraulics: Hydraulic fluid is pumped through a cylinder to create enough pressure to force a large steel bar—called a ram—into the end of a log, causing it to split into halves or quarters, depending on the type of steel blade used.
+Although some are manual, many log splitters are heavy-duty tools that run on hydraulics.
+Hydraulic fluid is pumped through a cylinder to create enough pressure to force a large steel bar—called a ram—into the end of a log.
+The ram splits the firewood into halves or quarters, depending on the type of steel blade used.

-This type of splitter features a horizontal bed or cradle onto which the log is placed.
-Using a steel ram, the splitter pushes the log into a sharpened steel blade at the other end to split the log lengthwise.
-The most common type and are relatively easy to operate.
+This type of wood splitter features a horizontal bed or cradle onto which the log is placed.
+Using a steel ram, the splitter pushes the log into a sharpened steel blade at the other end, which splits the log lengthwise.
+Horizontal log splitters are the most common type and are relatively easy to operate.

 Vertical splitters offer a distinct advantage over horizontal splitters for splitting large, heavy logs.
-With a vertical splitter, all you do is roll the log over to the splitter and then tip it up onto a flat steel plate that sits at ground level.
+With a vertical splitter, the log is rolled over to the splitter and then tipped up onto a flat steel plate that sits at ground level.
 On a vertical splitter, the sharpened blade is part of the ram itself.

 A combo horizontal/vertical splitter offers the best of both worlds because it can be used to split logs of all sizes, from small ones to large, heavy ones.
 This type of combo splitter varies slightly from a horizontal-only splitter in that the sharpened steel blade is positioned on the ram, just as it is on a vertical-only splitter.